newlandsvalley/purescript-abc-editor/README.md

 Try it [here](http://www.tradtunedb.org.uk/abceditor).

-Built with Purescript 0.13.8 and Halogen 5.0.0.
+Built with Purescript 0.13.8 and Halogen 5.0.0 (candidate release).
+The melody is generated via MIDI using toMidi which is then translated to a playable melody.

 Building
 --------